Côte-de-Beaupré paysage fleuve Saint-Laurent Québec

 Free

-Three or four wineries produce noteworthy local wines on the Côte-de-Beaupré.
-Ask for the surprising and delicate Nordic grape varieties.
+Three or four wineries produce local wines worth noting on the Côte-de-Beaupré.
+Ask for the northern grape varieties, surprising and delicate.

 Ideal season